Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 - Deleting from a **project** never affects the **cache** or the installed **interpreters**.
 - Clearing the **cache** never affects an existing project's already-built `.venv`.
 That environment's hard-links keep its own package files alive independently of the cached originals.

-The interpreter is the one place this symmetry breaks, and it follows from Section 8: a `.venv` holds a *pointer* to the base installation rather than a copy of it.
+There is one exception to the second rule, and it follows from Section 8: a `.venv` holds a *pointer* to the base installation rather than a copy of it.
 Uninstalling a Python version therefore does break every environment built on it — the launcher resolves to something that is no longer there.
 Nothing durable is lost, since `uv sync` re-downloads the version and rebuilds, but it is the one removal that costs more than disk space.

 **Notes:**
 - A project's whole lifecycle follows from this table: initialize, add what you need, select the interpreter, build and run, commit the durable files.
 The `.venv` can be discarded at any point.